BrendelGroup/AEGeAn/docs/api.rst

   Set the source value to be used for all iLoci created by this stream.
 Default value is 'AEGeAn::AgnLocusStream'.

+.. c:function:: void agn_locus_refine_stream_track_ilens(AgnLocusRefineStream *stream, FILE *ilenfile)

+  Record the length of each intergenic iLocus as loci are being parsed.

 .. c:function:: bool agn_locus_refine_stream_unit_test(AgnUnitTest *test)

   Run unit tests for this class.
 Returns true if all tests passed.